01 · The feeling

 Understated

-She doesn't need to announce herself.
+It does not announce itself.
 The work speaks.
-No exclamation points.
-No hype.
+No exclamation points, no hype.

 Before & after